 Furthermore, Goldfish bowls are too small to accommodate a filtration system, or equipment to circulate and aerate the water.
-As a result, the water will quickly become depleted of oxygen, and build up toxins that are dangerous to the fish.
+As a result, the water will quickly become depleted of oxygen, and accumulate toxins that are dangerous to the fish.
 With such a small quantity of water, it doesn't take long to hit the danger zone.

 Too Much Waste

-Under such circumstances it is likely the fish will soon die from ammonia or nitrite poisoning.
+Although water changes are good, performing them daily is stressful for the fish.
+Most owners tire of the constant work and tend to go longer and longer between water changes.
+If the fish appears healthy, the owner may let water changes slide for weeks or months.
+Under such circumstances it is likely that the fish will soon die from ammonia or nitrite poisoning.
 Even if the fish doesn’t die, it will become more susceptible to disease.
-No Goldfish kept in a Goldfish bowl lives as long and healthy life as one kept in the properly sized and equipped tank.
-Some tough Goldfish may survive in such circumstances for a few years, but that is far from a normal lifespan for a Goldfish.<br/>What Goldfish Need
+No Goldfish kept in a Goldfish bowl lives as long or is as healthy as one kept in the properly-sized and filtered aquarium.
+Some tough Goldfish may survive in such circumstances for a few years, but that is far from a normal lifespan for a Goldfish, which can be thirty years or more!<br/>What Goldfish Need

 Goldfish should be kept in an aquarium that is equipped with a filter.
 The tank should be large enough to accommodate an adult Goldfish, which can be anywhere from a half a foot to well over a foot in length.
 Steer clear of mini aquariums, even if they show a photo of Goldfish on the front.
 That photo is simply marketing, and not a true endorsement of the tank.